 Learn about Logistic Regression, its basic properties, it’s working, and build a machine learning model on the real-world applications in Python.

 Classification techniques are an important part of machine learning and data mining applications.
 Approx 70% of problems in Data Science are classification problems.
-There are lots of classification problems are available but the logistics regression is a very common and useful regression method for solving a binary classification problem.
+There are lots of classification problems are available but logistics regression is a very common and useful regression method for solving a binary classification problem.
 Another category of classification is Multinomial classification, which handles the problems where multiple classes are present in the target variable.
-For example, the IRIS dataset various famous examples of multiclass classification.
+For example, the IRIS dataset has various famous examples of multiclass classification.
 Other examples are classifying article/blog/document categories.